 Indigenous businesswomen are change agents of social reform and economic prosperity: A thesis presented to Te Whare Wānanga o Awanuiārangi in fulfilment of the requirements for the degree of Doctor of Philosophy in Māori Studies, Te Whare Wānanga o Awanuiārangi

-Karaitiana, Tina (2024) Indigenous businesswomen are change agents of social reform and economic prosperity: A thesis presented to Te Whare Wānanga o Awanuiārangi in fulfilment of the requirements for the degree of Doctor of Philosophy in Māori Studies, Te Whare Wānanga o Awanuiārangi.
+Karaitiana, T. (2024) Indigenous businesswomen are change agents of social reform and economic prosperity: A thesis presented to Te Whare Wānanga o Awanuiārangi in fulfilment of the requirements for the degree of Doctor of Philosophy in Māori Studies, Te Whare Wānanga o Awanuiārangi.
 Doctoral thesis, Te Whare Wānanga o Awanuiuārangi.

 [thumbnail of PDF, 325p.]